 WE STARTED KELP BLUE TO HELP REPAIR THE PLANET.

-KELP DRAWS DOWN MORE CO2 THAN TERRESTRIAL FORESTS
+KELP HAS THE POTENTIAL TO DRAW DOWN MORE CO2 THAN TERRESTRIAL FORESTS

 At Kelp Blue, we’re optimists and know action is possible.
-By planting large scale Kelp Forests we can both restore the natural ocean wilderness, and capture carbon and throw away the key, keeping it locked away forever.
+By planting large scale Giant Kelp Forests, we can both restore the natural ocean wilderness, while capturing excess CO2 from the atmosphere.

 How does carbon sequestration by kelp forests compare to other forms of deliberate carbon sequestration?